By Garth Calitz

-One thing I have realised in my years of being involved in the aviation world, is that people have very short memories.
-For this reason, I believe that, the Boeing 737 Max range will go on to be a great success.
+One thing I have realised in my years of being involved in the aviation world is that people have very short memories.
+Most people have already forgotten the fate suffered by the Boeing 737 Max range of aircraft just a few short years ago and now happily climb aboard.
+The 737 range is now well on its way to retaining its title of most successful airliner ever built.
 Many of the most successful airliners of all time were grounded at some stage of their service for a varying period of time, these groundings are forgotten very quickly once the problem is investigated and rectified.

 The de Havilland DH 106 Comet was the world's first commercial jet airliner had its Airworthiness Certificate revoked for four years following two in-flight break-up accidents involving BOAC Flight 781 and South African Airways Flight 201.
 The improved Comet 2 and the prototype Comet 3 culminated in the redesigned Comet 4 series which debuted in 1958 and had a productive career of over 30 years.
 The Comet was also adapted for a variety of military roles such as VIP, medical and passenger transport, as well as surveillance.
 The most extensive modification resulted in a specialised maritime patrol variant, the Hawker Siddeley Nimrod, which remained in service with the Royal Air Force until 2011, over 60 years after the Comet's first flight.

 Airbus’ “Super Jumbo” the A380 has also had its fair share of problems, On 4 November 2010, an Airbus A380 suffered an uncontained engine failure shortly after take-off from Singapore Changi Airport and returned to Singapore to make an emergency landing.
 The failure was the first of its kind for the A380, the world's largest passenger aircraft.
-On inspection it was found that a turbine disc in the aircraft's No. 2 Rolls-Royce Trent 900 engine had disintegrated.
-In addition to destruction of the engine, damage was caused to the nacelle, wing, fuel system, landing gear, flight controls, and the controls for engine No. 1, and a fire in the left inner wing fuel tank that self-extinguished.
+On inspection, it was found that a turbine disc in the aircraft's No. 2 Rolls-Royce Trent 900 engine had disintegrated.
+In addition to the destruction of the engine, the damage was caused to the nacelle, wing, fuel system, landing gear, flight controls, and the controls for engine No. 1, and a fire in the left inner wing fuel tank that self-extinguished.
 The failure was determined to have been caused by the breaking of a stub oil pipe which had been manufactured improperly.
-All A380’s using the Rolls Royce Trent motor were grounded until the engines were replaced.
-A decision was made by Airbus to stop producing the A380 just last month due to airlines preference of more economical twin engine wide body aircraft.
+All A380s using the Rolls Royce Trent motor were grounded until the engines were replaced.
+A decision was made by Airbus to stop producing the A380 just last month due to airlines' preference for more economical twin-engine wide-body aircraft.

-In February This year the European Aviation Safety Agency issued an Emergency Airworthiness Directive that led to the grounding of specific Pratt & Whitney PW1100 GTF-powered A320neo/A321neo aircraft effective immediately.
+In February 2019 the European Aviation Safety Agency issued an Emergency Airworthiness Directive that led to the grounding of specific Pratt & Whitney PW1100 GTF-powered A320neo/A321neo aircraft effective immediately.
 Once the defective components were identified and replaced the aircraft were returned to service.